Rick and his sister Pie.

-The story of two buddies, Rick Sager and myself, in the turbulent sixties totally devoted to sex, drugs, and rock and roll without knowing much about at least the former two.
-From smoking banana peels to dropping Purple Haze, from losing our virginity to contracting social diseases, from attending a live performance of Jimi Hendrix, Iron Butterfly, Credence Clearwater, and on and on and remembering only Poco, we were generally speaking, fuck ups.
+The character based story of two buddies, Rick Sager and the author, in the turbulent sixties totally devoted to sex, drugs, revolution, and rock and roll without knowing much about at least the former two.
+From smoking banana peels to dropping Purple Haze, from losing our virginity to contracting social diseases, from attending a live performance of Jimi Hendrix, Iron Butterfly, Credence Clearwater, and on and on and remembering only Poco, we were generally speaking, screw ups.
 We started a commune in Denver that failed.
 We hitchhiked across country five times in search of kicks.
 We failed our draft physicals.
 We attended anti-war rallies such as the March Against Death.
 We missed Woodstock because we were in Mexico fleeing a tsunami.
 We fell in love with every hippie chick that crossed our path though in the end, I loved only one, the unrequited love.
 It was a wonderful time and would’ve lasted forever only it lacked one thing, commitment.
 To my generation commitment was a dirty word.
-And that’s the irony of it and the reason we sort of blew it.
+But it is amazing what we accomplished as individuals and as a group considering our considerable shortcomings.

 I am a blues music fanatic and, as such, am in the process of writing a collection of stories based on blues songs.
 The aim is for an album size collection.

 Here is one story followed by a performance of the song.

 Cool Guitars (Song by Jimmy Thackery and the Drivers)

 The poems in this project are based on photographs of myself and my childhood friends in our cowboy outfits, and, in contrast, photographs from The Album of Gunfighters, based on the Rose collection of Western photographs of outlaws and lawmen.
 I don’t know if I’ll ever finish the book, but it’s a fun hobby like painting by numbers.